Germany's Maas says Turkey 'invasion' illegitimate under international law | DW | 20.10.2019

 Notably, Maas described Turkey's offensive as an "invasion" despite threats form Turkey's strongman Recep Tayyip Erdogan not to label it as such.

-Erdogan also recently lashed out at Maas personally, calling him a "political dilettante."
+Erdogan also lashed out at Maas personally on Thursday, calling him a "political dilettante."

 On Sunday, however, Maas appeared unconcerned.